bcimbali/my-site-2/README.md

 ##### Media Queries 🔎:

 All media queries in this project are mobile-first.
-That means that the global `mediaQuery` function is a `min-width` query.
+That means the global `mediaQuery` function is a `min-width` query.

 The `mediaQuery` function has one required argument, which is a key of the `breakpoints` - `'md'`, `'xxl'` etc.